Devolution (Brooks novel)

 Devolution: A Firsthand Account of the Rainier Sasquatch Massacre is a fiction book by American author Max Brooks set in the Pacific Northwest.
-It chronicles the story of a small, isolated community of technologically-dependent city dwellers who suddenly are cut off from the rest of the world after a volcanic eruption.
+It chronicles the story of a small, isolated community of technology-dependent city dwellers who suddenly are cut off from the rest of the world after a volcanic eruption.
 In addition to lacking outdoor survival skills and resources, they find themselves under siege by a clan of Bigfoot.
 The book was optioned by Legendary Entertainment to become a film, around the same time the book began to be sold to the public in June 2020.
 It was also nominated for Locus Award's Best Horror Novel in 2021.

 Plot

 Thirteen months after the devastating eruption of Mount Rainier, a reporter receives an email from a man named Frank McCray who claims that a group of Bigfoot wiped out a nearby town named Greenloop.
 Frank's sister Kate Holland, one of the residents of Greenloop, has been missing since the eruption, leaving behind only a journal describing the events of the massacre.
 The narrative follows Kate's journal entries and interviews with Frank and National Park Service ranger Josephine Schell, interspersed with research on Bigfoot and news reports prior to and after the Mt.
 Rainier eruption.

 The journal entries begin as Kate and her husband Dan arrive in Greenloop, a small ecocentric community that is the brainchild of technology mogul Tony Durant.
 Powered by solar panels and biofuel generators, Greenloop is designed to be the perfect community for the Green Revolution; it is removed from crowded cities yet still connected to modern conveniences.
 The community is ninety minutes from Seattle, with only one access road, completely out of cellular tower range.
 The residents depend completely on drone deliveries for food and supplies, and the only means of receiving wi-fi or a cellular signal is a single fiber-optic cable.

 Kate's journal is initially a record kept to help manage her anxiety and OCD, addressed to her therapist.
 As Kate settles into the community, she describes her troubled relationship with Dan and the other residents of Greenloop; the retired Vincent and Bobbi Boothe, author and professor Alex Reinhardt, psychologists Carmen and Effie Perkins-Foster, their daughter Palomino, and artist Mostar.
 Tony Durant and his wife, former model Yvette, also live in the town.
 The community lives in an uneasy peace, which is seemingly made worse by the blunt attitude of Mostar.

 Upon the eruption of Mount Rainier, Tony decides that the residents should shelter in place and wait for rescuers to arrive, relying on the capabilities of their homes to see them through the crisis.
 Mostar argues for the community to begin rationing supplies and other steps to increase their chances of survival, but the other residents dismiss her concerns.
 Mostar pressures Kate and Dan into helping her prepare, displaying an unusually high degree of survival skills.
 Kate and Dan's relationship slowly improves as Mostar encourages them to learn new skills.